 How Does SiOO:X Work?

 SiOO:X is a patented, two-part application silicon technology system.
 Part one protects and strengthens the wood’s structure, and part two seals and protects the application of part one until the curing process is complete.
 Once applied SiOOX cures by reacting with carbon dioxide and moisture in the atmosphere to form an insoluble and flexible silica network within the timber surface.
 The silicon molecules then grow and expand in the cells and around the wood fibers, deep into the wood, creating the network.
-The formation of the silica network toughens the surface of the timber and forms an effective barrier against moisture, insect attack, and rot.
+The formation of the silica network toughens the surface of the timber and forms an effective barrier against moisture, and rot.
 The network fuses the silicon to the wood, strengthening it while creating a unique silicon shield that protects and gives the surface a natural grey finish.
 SiOO:X wood protection can last up to 15 years.

 Abodo Vulcan Cladding in SiOO:X Finish